Samsung/kflat/README.md

 ./kflattest ALL

 # Run test CIRCLE and save its output to directory `output`
-./kflattest -o output circle
+./kflattest -o output CIRCLE
 ```

 Created memory dumps can be analyzed by using `imginfo` program (formerly called `main.cpp` in original kflat repository).
 As an arguments, `imginfo` takes the name of test that has been run and memory dump associated with it.
-Under hood, the dumped memory is recreated in userspace and processed to determine whether all parts of it were correcly saved and restored.
+Under the hood, the dumped memory is recreated in userspace and processed to determine whether all parts of it were correcly saved and restored.

 `kflattest` is capable of executing `imginfo` app on every test result.
 To use this functionality, simply add `-t ./imginfo` option to cmdline